 By Candice Nunez, NSS ISDC Reporter, courtesy QGITS

-QGITS: What will you be speaking about at this year’s Lunar Sub-Track 2014?
+QGITS: What are you excited about this year’s ISDC conference?

 Julie Miller: I am just becoming aware of how big, important and prominent it is, and it’s exciting to be part of fostering the awareness and excitement about space.
 With commercial space companies making their marks and the show “Cosmos” being such a big event, it feels like the space movement is reaching critical mass in the public domain and I am looking forward to being a part of that cross over bridge of the media and perceptions it makes.
 In addition to getting a behind-the-scenes look at some of the big movies and shows that create a picture of space, I’m most excited about getting exposure to topics I know very little about — like space-based solar power, the new business models of the space industry, and of course, maybe getting the chance to hear Buzz Aldrin or Elon Musk speak.

 QGITS: Anything else you would like to talk about?

 Julie Miller: I guess one more point worth mentioning is how the visual effects industry relates to STEM and STEAM.
 It’s a really exciting field to get into and it’s everything that STEAM stands for science, technology, engineering arts and math.
 That’s visual effects – all of those things combined.
 I have met amazing, brilliant, talented artists who solve crazy difficult problems by combining technology with art.